 Wrongful death has a lower burden of proof.
 This means that it is often easier for you to secure damages for a loss than it is for prosecutors to secure a guilty verdict in a homicide case.

 Wrongful death is a civil matter.
-You can hire a personal injury attorney to represent you, which we would highly recommend doing.
+You can hire a personal injury attorney that specializes in wrongful death to represent you, which we would highly recommend doing.
 Homicide is a criminal matter.
 The state attorney pursues charges based on the best interests of the people of Illinois.

 Finally, penalties in wrongful death cases are often financial.
 The point is to make you as whole as possible after your devastating loss.
 As you probably know, convictions in criminal homicide cases could carry extensive jail sentences, punitive fines, and other official sanctions.